Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the first 10 lines of a file
+Task 6 First three lines of a file